Kutch Desert Wildlife Sanctuary: Ancient fossil beds

 This sanctuary has some other ancient attractions as well.
 Embedded in the Jurassic and Cretaceous rocks on Khadir, Kuvar and Pachchham bet islands in the Greater Rann, are plenty of fossils of vertebrates, invertebrates and plants.
 Fossils of dinosaurs, crocodiles (of the 'Dinosaurian period') and whales (dating from the Tertiary period) have been recorded to have been recovered from here.
 Fossilized trees and forests are found here in the rocks belonging to the Jurassic and Cretaceous periods.
 The fossils of invertebrates here include those of sea urchins, ammonites and such others.

 In popular culture

 J. P. Dutta's Bollywood film Refugee is shot on location in the Great Rann of Kutch and other locations in the Kutch district of Gujarat, India.
-This film is inspired by the famous story by Keki N. Daruwalla based around the Great Rann of Kutch titled "LOVE ACROSS THE SALT DESERT" which is also included as one of the short stories in the School Standard XII syllabus English text book of NCERT in India.
+This film is inspired by the famous story by Keki N. Daruwalla and set in the Great Rann of Kutch.
+It is titled "LOVE ACROSS THE SALT DESERT" which is included as one of the short stories in the School Standard XII syllabus English text book of NCERT in India.

-Wildlife Sanctuaries and Reserves of Kutch

-From the city of Bhuj various ecologically rich and wildlife conservation areas of the Kutch / Kachchh district can be visited such as Indian Wild Ass Sanctuary, Kutch Desert Wildlife Sanctuary, Narayan Sarovar Sanctuary, Kutch Bustard Sanctuary, Banni Grasslands Reserve and Chari-Dhand Wetland Conservation Reserve etc. On the opposite side of the border in Pakistan, the Rann of Kutch Wildlife Sanctuary preserves 566,375 hectares.